BigPapaKlonas/dit168/CONTRIBUTING.md

 `docker run --rm -ti --net=host imageName`

-#### Using Docker with the example programs
+#### Using Docker with the example program
-The two example programs, Receiver and Sender are built, saved, loaded and ran with the commands specified above.
-Simply navigate to src/FirstSub/Receiver and src/FirstSub/Sender respectively and follow the instructions above.
+You may try the aforementioned Docker commands on the example program called Communicator.
+Simply navigate to src/FirstSub/Communicator and follow the instructions above.
+Run the image created from the Dockerfile in two separate interactive shells to test if the programs are able to exchange data using the OD4Session.